lanlan96/3DRM/OSegNet-RM/README.md

-# OSeg-PointCNN with Relation Module
+# OSegNet with Relation Module

 ## Introduction
-This repository is the detection framework OSeg-PointCNN equipped with the relation module code implementation on S3DIS dataset.
-Note that OSeg-PointCNN is a 3D object detection framework of which performance is relatively lower than the State-of-the-art methods.
+This repository is the detection framework OSegNet equipped with the relation module code implementation on S3DIS dataset.
+Note that OSegNet is a 3D object detection framework of which performance is relatively lower than the State-of-the-art methods.

 ## Installation

-We implement OSeg-PointCNN-RN with Tensorflow 1.12.0, CUDA9.0 and cudnn7.05, please follow the following command to install the dependencies:
+We implement OSegNet-RM with Tensorflow 1.12.0, CUDA9.0 and cudnn7.05, please follow the following command to install the dependencies:

     pip install -r requirements.txt